Top 10 Energy Saving Devices to Help Lower your Bills

-Pressure cooking food is a much faster and less energy-intensive way of cooking, Instant pots are smart programmable pressure cookers that automatically regulate temperature to maintain appropriate pressure levels.
-Basically, this means you can switch them on, dust off your hands and walk away until the alarm beeps to let you know your food is done.
+Pressure-cooking food is a much faster and less energy-intensive way of cooking, Instant pots are smart programmable pressure cookers that automatically regulate temperature to maintain appropriate pressure levels.
+This means you can switch them on, dust off your hands, and walk away until the alarm beeps to let you know your food is done.

 The instant pot has become very popular in the few years it has been on the market, and some models, for example, the Instant Pot Duo 7-in-1, also allow you to use them as a slow cooker, steamer, or even make yoghurt in them.
 Prices for the Instant Pot Duo 7-in-1 start from €89.99.